Table of Contents

 It all adds up to a huge economy with massive transaction volume and thus a tempting target for money launderers.

-In one example, money launderers make fake bookings and share the revenue with the host.
+For example, money launderers make fake bookings and share the revenue with the host.

 In another example, money launderers retain IT freelancers for alleged IT development services, which are never being developed in practice.

 Money Laundering Method 2: Peer-To-Peer Payments And Messaging Apps

 The second method involves instant messaging.
 With the growth in instant messaging and direct communication, quite a number of mobile apps now offer peer-to-peer payments.

 For example, WeChat and Facebook’s Messenger Chat services have integrations with PayPal, MasterCard, American Express, TransferWise, and Western Union.

 All these accounts and transactions make for another sweet target for money launderers.

 Money Laundering Method 3: Gift And Prepaid Cards

 The third method involves gift and prepaid cards.
 Gift and prepaid cards are another way for criminals to create untraceable money. hey quickly purchase prepaid cards in bulk using a stolen debit or credit card.
 They can then sell cards for cold, hard cash.

 If they aren’t caught in the act of using the stolen cards, it’s very difficult to trace these culprits as the prepaid cards are traded face to face to avoid any record.